dacruzmathis/Land-Value/README.md

 # Land-Value

-The project consist of making a study and a set of visualizations using data of the land value dataset.
+The project consist to make a study and a set of visualizations using data of the land value dataset.
 The solution is deployed on the interactive application streamlit.
 Master 1 project made for the Data Visualization cursus at Efrei Paris.
 Here some results obtained by the study of a dataset about Land value :